janpstrunn/pass/README.md

   rm, remove [-f] <pass-name>
                            Remove a password entry
-  rotate [-f]              Rotate all keys and update master password and PIN setup                    Initialize keys, directories, and git version                  Display the current version number
+  rotate [-f]              Rotate all keys and update master password and PIN setup [-a]               Initialize keys, directories, and git version                  Display the current version number

 Examples: